 - Consider your audience.
 Younger consumers will likely prefer social media, whereas a B2B audience might need a different approach.

 - Is your campaign visual or informational?
 Are you educating your audience or trying to trigger the ‘I want that’ reflex?
 Social media works best for visual campaigns, whereas paid search, display, or native ads will work best for educating your audience.

 - What is your competition like?
-Bidding on high-value keywords on Google Ads can get expensive, so other traffic sources can be very useful to steal an edge over your competitors.
+Bidding on high-value keywords on Google Ads can get expensive, so other traffic sources can be very useful for stealing an edge over your competitors.

 - Using multiple marketing channels is often the best way to expand your audience – but…

 - Be careful of your budget.
 Paid traffic sources can soak up a lot of your business funds.